Susquehanna Bullish On Canada Goose (NYSE:GOOS): 'We Foresee A Long Runway For Margin Expansion'

 “Given international expansion, favorable changes in distribution mix (increasing penetration of direct sales vs. wholesale), we expect a three-year revenue and net income CAGRs, respectively, of at least 30 percent and 40 percent.”

-Canada Goose is positioned to drive 30-percent-plus revenue CAGR through at least fiscal 2021 for the following reasons, Poser said:
+Canada Goose is positioned to drive 30-percent-plus revenue CAGR through at least through fiscal 2021 for the following reasons, Poser said:

 - "Controlled, yet aggressive" direct-to-consumer growth.